Arjun-G-Ravi/Cow-invaders/README.md

 ## The game
 - Cow has to kill the monsters before it gets to the farmhouse
 - The cow can either shoot or headbutt to kill the monsters
-- The headbutt is a more superior way to kill (as you will realise as you play the game), but will increase the enemy spawn rate by 2 times.
+- The headbutt is a more effective way to kill (compared to early game bullets), but will increase the enemy spawn rate by 2 times.

 ### Monsters
 There are three types of monsters:
 1. Red Monster: They are slow in their horizontal and vertical motions.
 They are very common.

-2. Pink Monster: They are very fast in their horizontal motion, but slow in the vertical one.
-Their initial spawn is rare.
+2. Pink Monster: They are very fast in their horizontal motion.

 3. White Monster: They are fast in both vertical and horizontal motions.
-They are extremely rare.
+They are  rare.

 ## Challenge
 Try to get to score: 300